-Soprano Hae Ji Chang, a member of the Domingo-Colburn-Stein Young Artist Program, makes her Company debut as Frasquita in Carmen, with subsequent appearances as the First Lady in The Magic Flute and as Crobyle in Thaïs.
+Soprano Hae Ji Chang, a member of the Domingo-Colburn-Stein Young Artist Program, made her Company debut as Frasquita in Carmen, with subsequent appearances as the First Lady in The Magic Flute and as Crobyle in Thaïs, as well as Sarah in the Cathedral production of Jonah and the Whale.
 At Operalia 2013, she was the winner of the Pepita Embil Domingo Zarzuela Prize.
 Last season, she covered the role of Zerlina in LA Opera's production of Don Giovanni, and also appeared with the Colburn Orchestra as Lucia in The Rape of Lucretia under the baton of James Conlon.
 She recently performed Susanna in The Marriage of Figaro with Aspen Opera Theater, Euridice in Orfeo ed Euridice with the New England Conservatory of Music, and she sang Pamina in The Magic Flute with the Saint Louis Symphony.
 She has covered Giannetta in L’Elisir d’Amore with New York City Opera and Mélisande in Pelléas et Mélisande with Opera Theatre of Saint Louis.
 In concert, she was the soprano soloist in Fauré’s Requiem with the Colorado Music Festival Chamber Orchestra and made her debut with Baltimore Symphony Orchestra in Honegger’s Jeanne d’Arc au bûcher, which also marked her debut at Carnegie Hall.